 In formal style meetings, the councillor who proposed the motion is given the option of speaking first on the motion.
 The chairperson then calls on any councillor who wishes to speak against the motion.
 Councillors alternate speaking for or against the motion until all councillors who want to speak have spoken.

 At less formal style meetings, motions are discussed around the table by all councillors.
-The chairperson must ensure that all councillors are given the chance to speak.
-The chairperson lets discussions go until no new issues are raised or time has run out.
+The chairperson must ensure that all councillors are given the chance to speak until no new issues are raised.

 Unlike federal and state members of parliament, as a councillor you cannot claim privilege or legal immunity from defamation for things you say in council or committee meetings.